• Vne, IAS, TAS and BVDs

 1.- If you have the wing down to counter the crosswind and it appears the wingtip will touch before you're able to stop the drift, you know it's too windy to land in that direction.
 Far better to find that out with the airplane under control in the flare before touchdown than at the point when the tail comes down after a wheel touchdown (which you can do in any gale).

 2.- There's a point in a wheel landing where you have to transition to a three point attitude, and at that point what have you done?
 Increased the angle of attack, made the airplane at least get light, maybe fly again with a gust, and what happens?
 It starts to go sideways unless you have enough aileron in and enough wing down.
 That's a recipe for a ground loop.
-Anyway, at that point your right back to a three-pointer so why not plan on that from the beginning?
-But what is this Brit doing with the wrong wing down?
+Anyway, at that point you're right back to a three-pointer so why not plan on that from the beginning?

 Incidentally, if in #1 you discover there's too much crosswind (more of an issue in a bird with a low wing like a biplane than a Cub or Citabria) there's no law that sez you have to land on the centerline, parallel to the runway.
 Approach over the downwind edge of the runway, aiming for the upwind edge a thousand feet down.
 You can even land part way down instead of at the threshold and aim for a high speed angled taxiway to use as a runway extension.
 (There were windy days at CRQ where we'd take a midfield intersection departure and be airborne before we actually reached the runway--but that angled taxiway meant we had no crosswind on takeoff).